Skip to main content

 Qtip: It’s fine to combine translations with conditional pricing, so long as the segments you are targeting will be paying the same prices in the same currency.

-Conditional pricing is best conducted with one currency at a time.
+Conditional pricing is best conducted with 1 currency at a time.
 Currencies are not interchangeable in market research, since there are cultural and resource-related factors you may have to consider when switching from a segment that uses one currency to a segment that uses another.

 Qtip: If running a pricing study, we recommend you include a none or dual choice option in your project.